 Lucknam Park Hotel and Spa, Wiltshire

 Situated within 500 acres of un-spoilt private land, Lucknam Park promises an idyllic setting in which to completely disconnect from the stress of everyday life.
-Constructed from wood, marble and glass, the hotel’s spa has been expertly designed to exist in harmony with its natural surroundings.
+Constructed from wood, marble and glass, the hotel’s recently relaunched spa has been expertly designed to exist in harmony with its natural surroundings.

 Lucknam Park is not about strict regimes or restrictive programs; instead, guests can truly immersive themselves and relax into luxurious country living.
-At the end of the day, retreat to the secluded privacy of your rooms, each of which is fitted refined English furnishings nodding to the building’s historic past, alongside contemporary touches and amenities.
+At the end of the day, retreat to the secluded privacy of your rooms, each of which is fitted with refined English furnishings nodding to the building’s historic past, alongside contemporary touches and amenities.

 Suites from $1,135 per night.